FRAIOLIenzo/Truck-Quillity/README.md

 ---

-This project is licensed under the Creative Commons BY-NC-ND 4.0 License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.